wevm/wagmi/docs/react/guides/migrate-from-v1-to-v2.md

 })
 ```

 With Wagmi v2, you must pass arguments to the mutation function instead.
-This uses the same behavior as [TanStack Query](https://tanstack.com/query/v5/docs/react/guides/mutations) mutations.
+This follows the same behavior as [TanStack Query](https://tanstack.com/query/v5/docs/react/guides/mutations) mutations and improves type-safety.

 ```tsx
 import { useSignMessage } from 'wagmi'